The Season of

 U18 Ministries

-The U18 Ministry is committed to resisting the cultural pressure to ramp up stress as December rolls along.
-Instead, we intentionally front-load our necessary work early in the month so that we can slowly diminish our activity, carving out space for deep, quiet anticipation as we approach Christmas Eve.
-This is the sustained spiritual work of slowing down and welcoming Christ together.
+The U18 Ministry is focused on resisting the cultural push toward stress in December.
+We call this the Annual Advent Decrescendo: we intentionally front-load our work so we can slow down and diminish activity, creating space for quiet anticipation as Christmas approaches.
+This is the sustained spiritual work of slowing down to welcome Christ.

-The entire Decrescendo journey finds its end at our annual Christmas Eve Service at 5:30 PM.
-This service is exactly what we have been preparing for all season.
-We invite all U18 children and their families to attend as we light the final Christ Candle, sing, and share in the joy and mystery of the birth of Christ.
-It is the necessary conclusion to a season spent faithfully creating the space for the Word made flesh.
+The Decrescendo journey concludes with our annual Christmas Eve Service at 5:30 PM.
+This service is the necessary conclusion to a season of faithful preparation.
+We invite all U18 children and their families to attend as we light the final Christ Candle and share in the joy and mystery of Christ’s birth.